ka9q/ka9q-radio/docs/INSTALL.md

 /etc/sysctl.d	    		   system configuration files (e.g., 98-sockbuf.conf)
 /etc/udev/rules.d		   device daemon rule files (e.g., 52-airspy.rules)
 /etc/fftw			   FFTW "wisdom" files (i.e., wisdomf)
-/etc/radio			   program config files (e.g., radio@2m.conf)
+/etc/radio			   program config files (e.g., radio@2m.conf - but *will not* overwrite existing files)

 It will also create several special system users and groups so that the daemons don't have to run with root permissions.
 I recommend that